Toddses/reploy/README.md

 	$ npm install -g reploy

-Install it locally as a dev dependency in your project directory:

-	$ npm install reploy --save-dev

-Run the initializer:
+In your project's directory, run the initializer:

+    $cd /path/to/your/project
 	$ reploy init

 Edit the `reploy.json` file with your various settings and stages.